bearknowledge/subnetExplorer/explorer/README.md

 2.)
 Cd into the explorer directory

-3.)

-a.)
-Add a .env file with the a variable titled "DATABASE" (Strings not included).
+3. a) Add a .env file with the a variable titled "DATABASE" (Strings not included).

-b.)
-Set this = your mongodb uri given to you when you click "connect" then "connect your application" on mongoDb.
+3. b) Set this = your mongodb uri given to you when you click "connect" then "connect your application" on mongoDb.

 4.)
 Locate the "indexer.js" file.